 Pros and Cons of a Gas Water Heater

 - Fast Heating.
-A gas water heater will typically heat water at 2-3 times the rate of an electrically-based model.
+A gas model will typically heat water at 2-3 times the rate of an electrically-based model.
 This is called the “recovery time.”
-If you need a full tank of hot water in 1-hour, you could get 50 gallons from a gas water heater, but just 25 gallons from an electrical model.
+If you need a full tank of hot water in 1-hour, you could get 50 gallons from a gas model, but just 25 gallons from an electrical model.

 - Blackout Operations.
 Several gas hot water heaters can operate without any power access.
 This applies to models that use a pilot light instead of an electrical ignition.
 You may need to look through the best water heater reviews to find a model with a pilot light, however, since electrical ignition has become an industry standard for many manufacturers.

 - Lower Energy Costs.
-Even if you purchase a high-efficiency gas water heater, you’ll save up to $100 per month on your utility costs.
+Even if you purchase a high-efficiency electric model, you’ll save up to $100 per month on your utility costs with gas.
 Gas is often cheaper than electricity and gas-powered water heaters are operational up to 67% less often.
 Depending on your local utility costs, this could be a total cost savings of over $5,000 over the life of the unit.

 - Higher Costs.
 A gas hot water heater will cost about 10% more than the average electrical hot water heater of equal size.
 There may be higher installation costs as well.